Learn How EMTs & Paramedics Identify, Treat, and Care for Patients who Suffer a Stroke

 - Difficulty swallowing

-How to Treat Stroke
+How to Treat a Stroke

 While waiting for an EMT or paramedic to arrive, have the suspected stroke victim lie down.
 Watch the person and lift their chin to open the airway.
 Check for breathing and pulse.
 If necessary, perform cardiopulmonary resuscitation (CPR).